 Follow Me Home, Moon: Since she could talk, I've kept a journal of cute, funny, or interesting things that Eden has said.
-A child's perspective and interpretation of things never ceases to both amaze and amuse me.
-Their world is so complex, yet they have no choice but to interpret it both literally and simply.
-They see what they see, and their mind processes these things the best and most efficient way it can.
+A child's perspective never ceases to both amaze and amuse me.
+Their world is so complex, yet they have no choice but to interpret it literally and simply.
+They see what they see, and their mind processes these things the best way it can.
 One evening, as her and I were taking a walk, she kept glancing upward.
 Finally, at one point, she remarked, "Look, daddy, the moon is following us."
 The innocence and beauty of this statement was overwhelming, and I was inspired to create a story based on this observation.
 "Follow Me Home, Moon" is my first book.